stormpath/express-stormpath/README.md

 ## Documentation & Guide

-If you are starting a new project the
+If you are starting a new project, the
 [Stormpath AngularJS Guide](http://docs.stormpath.com/angularjs/guide/index.html)
 will be your best choice.
 It will help you get started with a new project and an API server for your application.

-If you already have an Angular project you will want to visit the [Stormpath AngularJS SDK API Documenation](https://docs.stormpath.com/angularjs/sdk/).
+If you already have an Angular project, you will want to visit the [Stormpath AngularJS SDK API Documenation](https://docs.stormpath.com/angularjs/sdk/).
 That documentation will show you all the available directives and services that you can use in your application.